-I didn’t know a single agent that wasn’t going through a tough time when the housing market crashed in 2008.
-It was an uncertain time for everyone, and for a young agent, I didn’t know what to do.
+When the housing market crashed in 2008 it was an uncertain time for everyone, and for a young agent, I didn’t know what to do.

 Several months went by without a paycheck.
-Trying to make sense of what was happening, I started to read about economics and follow certain economists who really had a good understanding of our financial system.
+Trying to make sense of what was happening, I started to read about economics and follow certain economists to understand how our financial system worked.

-That’s were I developed my service of helping home owners update their homes so their homes would stand out on the market and sell for more money.
+That’s were I developed my service of helping home owners update their homes and sell for more money.
 In many cases the owners just didn’t have the cash to front the repairs.
-Knowing that just $10-$20K in updates would help their home sell for much more I started to have the home owners pay out of escrow.
+Knowing that just $10-$20K in updates would help their home sell for much more I started a system where the home owners could pay out of escrow.

-Staging was relatively a new concept at that time, and many sellers didn’t want to bother mainly because of the cost.
+At the time staging was relatively a new concept, and many sellers didn’t want to bother mainly because of the cost.
 Understanding how a nicely staged home helped homes sell I added it free to sellers as part of my service.
 It wasn’t long before people started to notice.

 Standing Out and Being the Best Realtor

-Over time people started to notice my results.
-It was a very slow and gradual change.
-I would get a listing in a neighborhood and people would visit the open house and comment on how nice the home was presented.
+As people started to notice my results, my business would grow.
+As I sold more and more homes people would visit my open houses and comment on how nice the home was presented.
 Eventually they would start to see how the home’s I was selling were fetching higher prices than other realtors in the area.

 The home repairs and updates, the staging, and quality marketing were really making a difference and the calls from home sellers and buyers were becoming more frequent.

 When the market started to turn around in 2012, that is when business really started to pick up.
-I went from a struggling agent to the top agent in Santa Clara, and eventually one of the top agents in the valley.
+I went from an average agent to the top agent in Santa Clara, and eventually one of the top agents in the valley.